Get ready for 2026

 His story

 Klaus størtebeker was built by Dieter Wendland in Saint Thomas in 1979 for comfortable charter in the Caribbean.
 Dieter and his wife Monika sailed around the world 1984-88, and later twice to Europe, were they finally sold Klaus in 2000.
 We bought him in 2022.
-As far as we know we are the sixth owners. we have sailed Klaus two seasons in Scandinavia and crossed the Atlantic.
-We are now cruising the Caribbean expecting to sail on to the Pacific early 2025.
+As far as we know we are the sixth owners. we have sailed Klaus two seasons in Scandinavia and crossed the Atlantic Ocean, Caribbean Sea, Panama Canal and Pacific Ocean.
+We are now cruising the South Pacific expecting to sail on to the New Zealand November 2025.

 Stats and equipment